-Knowing how to read the blood on your arrow after a successful shot on a deer can be the difference between a successful tracking and a deer that you never find.
-Take a look at the video below to get some great descriptions of exactly what to look for on your arrows and see just how well placed your shot was.
+Knowing how to read the blood on your arrow after a successful shot on a deer can be the difference between a successful tracking and never finding your deer.

 Listen closely to everything you can learn from a bloody arrow.